24 Best Bug Tracking Tools in 2026

 • In your favorite project management tool, for your dev team and project managers.

-This means you can keep your clients out of your PM tool but still update them via the dashboard or email notifications.
+This means you can keep your clients out of your project management (PM) tool but still update them via the dashboard or email notifications.

 Advanced bug reporting